 Space Needle

-You go up the Space Needle for the same reason that you go up the Eiffel Tower if you are in Paris.
-These are things that you just have to do once, this time in Seattle.
+You go up the Space Needle during your first visit to Seattle probably for the same reason that you go up the Eiffel Tower if you are in Paris.
+This is one of the most iconic structures that attract visitors from across the World.

 Once you enter into the main lobby, take time to explore the exhibits on the history of the Space Needle before heading to the elevator.
 You will also find some interesting tidbits as well.

-There are many large floor-to-ceiling glass window to provide a stunning and panoramic view of the city.
+There are many large floor-to-ceiling glass window to provide a stunning and panoramic view of its surrounding landscapes.
 There are a few glass benches and tilted windows for more exciting photo opportunities.
 The lower deck, where the revolving restaurant was once located, is now fitted with glass floors for those who would like even more excitement.

 Pioneer Square

-Pioneer Square is Seattle’s first neighborhood and is known for its charming historical buildings, Renaissance Revival architecture, and cobblestone streets.
+Pioneer Square is the Emerald City’s first neighborhood and is known for its charming historical buildings, Renaissance Revival architecture, and cobblestone streets.
 It is a vibrant and lively area packed with contemporary art galleries, trendy cafes, lively pubs, and fashionable boutiques.
 There are also plenty of restaurants to satisfy every budget and appetite.
-If you want to be a bit more adventurous, join Bill Speidel’s Underground Tour to explore the dark tunnels and secret passageways beneath the city’s surface.
+If you want to be a bit more adventurous, join the Underground Tour to explore the dark tunnels and secret passageways beneath the city’s surface (see below).

 Pike Place Market